frenkie/serve/README.md

                 "key" : "value",
                 "key" : "value"
             },
-            jsonAttribute : "jsonAttribute" //{String} [optional] The return attribute for json data,
+            jsonAttribute : "jsonAttribute", //{String} [optional] The return attribute for json data,
-                                            // defaults to the one defined in Serve's config })
+                                            // defaults to the one defined in Serve's config fileIsJson : false //{Boolean} [optional] force return of file data as a JSON object instead of a string })
         .on(serve.DATA, dataHandler)
         .on(serve.ERROR, errorHandler);